Interviewing for a remote job? Use these tips and tricks to make sure you're prepared.

 If you've had a remote job, perfect — go ahead and talk about your remote successes.
 If you've never had a remote job, that's OK.
 The purpose of this question is to make sure you understand the nature of remote work — and its downsides.

-You'll want to be honest about your experience (or lack thereof), but answer the question in a way that shows you've researched and understand what it takes to be a successful remote employee.
+You'll want to be honest about your experience (or lack thereof), but answer the question in a way that shows you've researched and understood what it takes to be a successful remote employee.
 You might also draw on experiences similar to working remotely, like freelancing, completing online coursework or certifications, or even working away from the office due to illness or travel.

 Here's an example of how someone who doesn't have remote work experience could answer this question: